deluxiano/militarychess/README.md

 Players alternate moves, maneuvering their pieces according to the rules specified for each type.
 The game continues until one player attacks the opponent's flag.

+## Technical details
+We did research on many similar board games in many different languages(programming language), translate by chatGPt and integrade beatiful code into our frame.

+### Front end
+Mainly used react.js that we studied this semster,
+### Back end